Rica 'tte Kanji!?: Reception

 Rica 'tte Kanji!? was given positive reviews from such sources as Animerica, a popular anime and manga magazine.
 The review praises Takashima's art style for matching the type of story she is telling, and states that the manga series' happy outlook makes it worth reading.
 In a review at Comic World News, David Welsh commented that "[Takashima's] work is like a less accomplished version of Bryan Lee O'Malley's (Lost At Sea, Scott Pilgrim)", adding that the manga series is "an admirable and endearing attempt to put some fun into yuri manga."
 Dillon Font from Anime Fringe complimented Rica 'tte Kanji!? for being "fun and enjoyable", adding, "[t]his comic work is beautiful, but lacks any real meat or troubles that would give the reader a more complete and fulfilling story."

 In 2006, Professor Kerridwen Luis of Brandeis University chose Rica 'tte Kanji!? as course material for her Anthropology 166B course.

 The book was added to permanent collection of Kyoto International Manga Museum in 2011.
-Italian version was released by RenBooks, Bologna, Italy in 2011, E-book version was released as titled TOKYO LOVE Rica ‘tte Kanji!?, and named one of Best Manga 2013 by San Diego Comic-Con International 2013, and Otaku USA.
+Italian version was released by RenBooks, Bologna, Italy in 2011, E-book version was released as titled TOKYO LOVE Rica ‘tte Kanji!?, and named one of Best Manga 2013 by San Diego Comic-Con, and Otaku USA.